Composition of Bhargava's Cubes over Number Fields: Composition of cubes

 \subsection{Balanced ideals}

-We devote this subsection to the other side of the seeking correspondence: balanced triples of ideals.
+We devote this subsection to the other side of the desired correspondence: balanced triples of ideals.
 We will show that there are essentially three equivalent views on such a triple.

 Let $\mathfrak{I}_i=\left(I_i; \barsgn{\det M_i}\right)$, $1\leq i\leq3$, be oriented $\OK{L}$-ideals.
 We say that the triple $\left(\mathfrak{I}_1, \mathfrak{I}_2, \mathfrak{I}_3\right)$ is \emph{balanced} if $I_1I_2I_3=\OK{L}$ and $\det M_1\det M_2\det M_3\in\UPlusSet{K}$.
 (Note that this is a direct generalization of the definition in \cite[Subsec.
 3.3]{BhargavaLawsI}.)